peterchinman/personal-website/public/assets/articles/random-word-generator.md

 updated:
 ---

 For years I've loved Random Word Generators.
-I’ve used them as part of my writing practice: when I sit down to write—long-hand, in my journal—I’d generate a list of random words and any time I felt the line start to slacken, I’d reach for one of the words to incorporate, to break me free of myself.
+I've used them as part of my writing practice: when I sit down to write—long-hand, in my journal—I'd generate a list of random words and any time I felt the line start to slacken, I'd reach for one of the words to incorporate, to break me free of myself.
 I judged how well my writing was going by how related the words seemed.

 Unfortunately all of the Random Word Generators online are ugly.
 [So I made my own](https://randomwordgenerator.info/).